gllsrssx/curriculum_vitae/README.md

 ## About Me

-Are you looking for a skilled programmer who is passionate about coding and new technologies?
-Look no further!

-With a strong foundation in programming concepts and hands-on experience in developing software applications, I am confident in my ability to excel in any programming role.
-Let's work together to bring your programming projects to the next level!
+Hello!
+I am Gilles, a passionate Full Stack Developer with a strong foundation in programming concepts and hands-on experience in developing software applications.
+I am always enthusiastic about new technologies and love to take programming projects to the next level.

 ## Personal Information